Community Circles Group

 Currently, interaction with neighbours is limited to the Centre’s emergency relief hours of operation which is too hectic an environment to establish the rapport and intimacy needed to address individual’s personal growth.

 The Community Circles program would allow us to meet weekly for approximately one hour prior to the opening of the relief hours, with neighbours desiring to take this next step in their journey.
-It will be open to any neighbours who receives services from The Neighbour Centre.
+It will be open to any neighbours who receive services from The Neighbour Centre.
 And we would recruit volunteers to participate as well.
 Recognizing the extreme needs of our neighbours, a meal will be served each week in conjunction with the program.